TuberculosisSpecimen/CV/index.md

 ## About Me

-Sean Purcell is a digital health humanist who works at UCSF>
+Sean Purcell is a digital health humanist who works at UCSF.
+I teach workshops on GitHub Pages.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Death Studies:** I think about how human remains are used in biomedical research.
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Media Studies:** I have a background in film production.
-- **Digital Health Humanities:** I do things.
+- **Digital Health Humanities:** I use digital tools to ask ethical questions in the history of medicine.

 {% include_relative _includes/education.md %}